 Wisconsin’s DRAM Shop Law

-This is an important law to be aware of when you are serving alcohol in Wisconsin because you are responsible for deciding whether customers are intoxicated.
+This is an important law to be aware of when serving alcohol in Wisconsin because you are responsible for deciding whether customers are intoxicated.

 How Long Does It Take To Get Your Bartending License in Wisconsin?

-When you are just starting out as a bartender in Wisconsin, plan ahead for the process to take some time.
-The best thing to do is to obtain your operator’s license well before you hope to start interviewing for bartending jobs so you can make sure you have everything in place.
+When starting as a bartender in Wisconsin, plan for the process to take some time.
+The best thing to do is to obtain your operator’s license well before you hope to start interviewing for bartending jobs to ensure you have everything in place.

 You can usually complete your responsible beverage server course in a few days or weeks, depending on when it’s scheduled.
-Then you just need to submit the application for the license in person.
-You can probably get the process completed in a few weeks or a month at most.
+Then you need to apply for the license in person.
+You can probably complete the process in a few weeks or a month.

 How Much Do Bartenders Make in Wisconsin Hourly?